 Today this Grade I listed timber frame cottage is open to the public as a museum.
 It holds one of the world’s most important collections of Miltonic first editions on public display.
 It is also home to a unique literary garden planted with trees, flowers and herbs referenced in Milton’s poetry.
 It is the only cottage garden in the Chilterns listed by English Heritage as a Grade II registered historic garden.

-Milton’s Cottage is open from 1st April – 28th October 2017.
+Milton’s Cottage is open from 30th March to 31st October 2018.
 Opening times are Wed – Saturday, 2-5pm (last entry 4.30pm) as well as bank holidays and the 4th Sunday of the calendar month (during the same hours).
 There is a free visitor car park next to the museum.

 - About Milton Cottage Trust CIO